-RUDi-Emergency is one of the Real-Time Virtual Support (RTVS) pathways for patient care and healthcare collaboration in rural and remote communities in BC.
+RUDi (Rural Urgent Doctor in-aid) – Emergency – is one of the Instant Access Real Time Virtual Support (RTVS) Pathways for providers for healthcare collaboration in rural and remote communities in BC.

-RUDi physicians with emergency medicine and rural experience are available 24/7 by Zoom and phone to support rural healthcare providers looking for support with a patient or preparatory simulation, including:
+RUDi physicians with emergency medicine and rural experience are available 24/7 by Zoom and phone to support rural healthcare providers looking for support with a patient or preparatory simulation.

 - reviewing a case